EricaThompson-Becker/ChurnData/README.md

 ### Erica Thompson-Becker
 ### CIND 119 - Final Project (Fall 2021)

 A phone company wants to know in advance if a customer is going to churn in the future.
-We will help the company to characterize customer churn by using Naive Bayes classification and a decision tree classification.
+The company would like to know if a decision tree classification or a naive bayes classification would be better at predicting who will churn.
 This is a project was created as a final project for CIND 119 - Introduction to Big Data at Toronto Metropolitan University.

 The data set contains 21 attributes with a binary class attribute for churn having the choices true or false.